paduagroup/clandp/README.md

 How to build an initial configuration of a molecular or ionic system.

-1. Prepare a file (`molecule.zmat`) containing a z-matrix describing each molecule.
-Check the Wikipedia entry for "Z-matrix (chemistry)".
-See the `examples` directory.
-The connectivity (which atoms are linked by covalent bonds) is determined by the z-matrix.
+1. For each molecule or ion prepare a file containing a z-matrix (`molecule.zmat`).
+See the `examples` directory and check the Wikipedia entry for "Z-matrix (chemistry)".
+The `fftool.py` script determines the connectivity (which atoms are linked by covalent bonds) from the z-matrix.
 Cyclic molecules require additional `connect` records to close rings.
 Improper dihedrals cannot be inferred from connectivity and must be indicated by `improper` records.
-After the z-matrix a database of force field parameters (`database.ff`) must be supplied.
+After the z-matrix supply the name of a database of force field parameters (`database.ff`).

 2. Use the `fftool.py` script to create `.xyz` files for the molecules in your system and an input file for `packmol`.
 For help type